 The TameMyCerts policy module uses eXtended Markup Language (XML) files to describe what shall be done with incoming certificate requests for a given certificate template.
 This approach has the benefit that changes can easily be tracked with version control systems like Git and annotated with inline comments.

-Create a policy configuration file in XML format for each certificate template you want to apply a policy for in the folder you specified during installation.
+Create a policy configuration file in XML format for each certificate template you want to apply a policy for in the folder you specified during Installing the TameMyCerts policy module.

 Please ensure the file is encoded as UTF-8 if you plan to support special characters like german “Umlauts”.